Soracom Air for Cellular

 Device Configuration

-Access Point Name (APN) settings
+Access Point Name (APN) Settings

 When a device or modem connects to a cellular network, the Access Point Name (APN) is used by the network to establish data connectivity.
 You will need to set up the APN setting on your device so that the local network operator can correctly route your device or modem's data connection to Soracom (some devices may not require all of these settings):